-tive.
+The Group considers the United Nations Global Compact and Universal Declaration of Human Rights when determining the human rights issues and labor practices that are relevant to Kongsberg Automotive.
 The Group provides a respectful, inclusive workplace free from harassment, discrimination, violence and intimidation.
 Kongsberg Automotive does not discriminate based on gender, race, color, age, national origin, religion, disability, sexual orientation, marital status or any other characteristic protected by applicable laws.
 Kongsberg Automotive applies fair labor practices, while respecting the na- volved in their communities and supporttional and local laws of the communities ed issues such as education, health, social where we operate.
-Kongsberg Automo- responsibility, and advocacy for children. tive will not tolerate or engage in forced the International Labour Organization ployment.
-The Group fully supports the Convention on the Rights of the Child, stating that all children have the right to leisure and education, thus neither Kongsberg Automotive nor its partners which outlines, related areas of focus for suppliers to adopt similar standards and assurances.
+Kongsberg Automo- responsibility, and advocacy for children. tive will not tolerate or engage in forced or exploitive labor.
+The Group promotes Kongsberg Automotive develops and the International Labour Organization ployment.
+The Group fully supports the Convention on the Rights of the Child, stating that all children have the right to leisure and education, thus neither suppliers to adopt similar standards and assurances.
 In support, in 2016 the Group updated its Supplier Declaration and released a Supplier Sustainability Manual to increase awareness and to provide clear guidance regarding the company's socially responsible sourcing.